Works on Paper

 Some of the most famous names in watercolour painting are also featured – Thomas Rowlandson, John Varley, Thomas Girtin and JMW Turner – as well as more contemporary pieces by Edward Burra, John Piper and Julian Trevelyan.

-There is also an important archive of material by Yorks best known artist, William Etty, including letters, sketches and doodles.
+There is also an important archive of material by York’s best known artist, William Etty, including letters and sketches.